Hubert Chesshyre: Early life and family

 David Hubert Boothby Chesshyre was born on 22 June 1940, the son of Captain (later Colonel) Hubert Layard Chesshyre (d.
 1981), an officer in the Royal Engineers, and his wife Katharine Anne (d.
 1995), daughter of Major Basil Tanfield Beridge Boothby.
 Hubert had adopted the surname Chesshyre in 1938, renouncing his previous surname Isacke; he was the son of Major-General Hubert Isacke and maternal grandson of Sir Charles Layard, the Chief Justice of Ceylon.
 Among Chesshyre's other ancestors were the Earls of Dundee and Lauderdale, the Boothby baronets and the lawyer Sir John Chesshyre.

 Education and early career

 Chesshyre was educated at St Michael's Preparatory School, Otford, where he was a contemporary of John Hurt.
 He went on to The King's School, Canterbury (1954–59).

 Chesshyre studied at Trinity College, Cambridge, graduating with a Bachelor of Arts degree in 1962, and proceeding by convention to Master of Arts in 1966.
 After graduating from Cambridge Chesshyre worked for Moët et Chandon and John Harvey & Sons between 1962 and 1965.
 He then studied at Christ Church, Oxford, where he was awarded a Diploma in Education in 1967.

-Chesshyre served in the Honourable Artillery Company from 1964 until 1965.
+Chesshyre very briefly served in the Honourable Artillery Company from 1964 until 1965.